 ACL member libraries provide a variety of innovative and new services, programs, and resources to their campus communities.
 The ACL Award for Excellence in Innovation seeks to recognize these member libraries that are seeking to improve library service on their campus.
 As ACL member libraries have varying staff sizes and serve a wide variation of populations, this award recognizes that what is innovative for one library will differ from another library and that each library is committed to serving its unique campus community.
 In addition, innovation may be exhibited in a wide variety of ways which may include one-time events, an annual program, or ongoing service as examples.

-Elliott Library
+Murray Library

-Library Director: James Lloyd
+Library Director: Janet Vogel

 Is your library doing something new and innovative?
 Consider sharing by completing an application.